Tracing the history of the Romans in the south of France is a fascination I am anxious to share with visitors.

-From Uzes to Pont du Gard is a 30- minute car ride.
-Buses run regularly to the park area from the station in the center of Uzes, as well.
-To travel to Avignon, it is another 30 minute ride or drive.
+From Uzes to Pont du Gard is a 30-minute car ride.
+Buses run regularly to the park area from the station in the center of Uzes.
+To travel to Avignon, it is another 30-minute ride or drive.

 Where to eat

 The park at Pont du Gard is very well equipped with cafeteria-type restaurants and snack shops.
-The park itself is perfect for hiking and for finding places to stop for a picnic lunch.
+The park is perfect for hiking and finding places to stop for a picnic lunch.

-In Avignon we had a quick meal before returning back to Uzes that night.
+We had a quick meal in Avignon before returning to Uzes that night.
 Nothing to brag about.

 Next: Sete to Collioure.
 Picture book towns along the Mediterranean